-- (b Income tax expense is the aggregate of the charge to the statement of profit or loss and other comprehensive income in respect of current income tax, education tax and deferred tax. - (c The tax rate used is calculated at 30% of the estimated taxable profit for the year.
-The charge for taxation in these financial statements is based on the provisions of the Companies Income Tax Act, CAP C21 LFN, 2004 (as amended). - (d The charge for education tax is based on the provisions of the Education Tax Act, CAP E4, LFN, 2004 which is 2.5% of the assessable profit for the year. - (e The amount provided as Nigerian Police Trust Fund Levy was computed at the rate of 0.005% of the net profit in line with Section 4(i)(b) of the Nigerian Police Trust Fund (Establishment) Act, 2019 signed into law on 24 June 2019.
+- (b) Income tax expense is the aggregate of the charge to the statement of profit or loss and other comprehensive income in respect of current income tax, education tax and deferred tax. - (c) The Company income tax is calculated at 30% of the estimated taxable profit for the year.
+The charge for taxation in these financial statements is based on the provisions of the Companies Income Tax Act, CAP C21 LFN, 2004 (as amended). - (d) The charge for education tax is based on the provisions of the Education Tax Act, CAP E4, LFN, 2004 which is 3% (2023:2.5%) of the assessable profit for the year. - (e) The amount provided as Nigerian Police Trust Fund Levy was computed at the rate of 0.005% of the net profit in line with Section 4(i)(b) of the Nigerian Police Trust Fund (Establishment) Act, 2019 signed into law on 24 June 2019.